Curriculum Vitae

 My research has led to the development of several software packages:

 • UT^2 is a software agent for Unreal Tournament 2004 that won the 2012 BotPrize competition, a Turing Test for video game bots.
 The agent depends on the Pogamut platform, which is Java middleware that interfaces with Unreal Tournament 2004 via the included GameBots mod.
 Information about my past BotPrize research is compiled on this page.
-Note that this code and other code associated with Unreal Tournament 2004 is now included in MM-NEAT as well.
+Note that this code and other code associated with Unreal Tournament 2004 is now included in MM-NEAT as well, and additional research in Unreal Tournament 2004 was conducted by SCOPE student Adina Friedman.

 • The Infinite Art Gallery is a video game in which players interactively evolve art similar to that of Picbreeder and Endless Forms, but by interacting with the art in an immersive 3D world.
 The code for this project is available on GitHub.
-It was developed in C# and Unity by undergraduate student Bryan Hollingsworth.
+It was developed in C# and Unity by undergraduate student Bryan Hollingsworth as part of SCOPE.

 • Multi-Brain HyperNEAT is an extension of HyperNEAT, an approach for evolving indirectly encoded neural networks.
 Multi-Brain HyperNEAT allows individual agents to have multiple separate brains to use in different circumstances.
 The code is an extension of the Multiagent Simulator for HyperSharpNEAT, which is a C# implementation of HyperNEAT available on this page.